-Jamie has a broad common law practice that encompasses general civil and commercial disputes, along with; employment, personal injury and landlord and tenant.
+Jamie has a broad practice with a particular focus on retail banking and financial services.
 He appears in all levels of Courts and Tribunals across the UK and has experience of both formal mediations and informal ‘round table’ settlement discussions.
-In recent years he has also had significant exposure to ‘white collar’ criminal investigations.
+In recent years he has also had significant exposure to ‘white collar’ investigations.

 In addition to his litigation practice Jamie undertakes advisory work and drafting for both Claimants and Defendants.
 This encompasses contentious and non-contentious matters, including a full range of pleadings and advices on substantive issues and quantum.

 He has a detailed knowledge of large-scale litigation and often advises on disclosure and legal professional privilege in long running investigations and proceedings.

 Banking & financial services

 Jamie has a specialist practice in retail banking and financial services.
 He regularly represents major banks and financial institutions at interim hearings and trial.
 He has particular experience of matters involving undisclosed commission, hire-purchase agreements, possession actions, motor finance, PPI claims, and unfair relationships under the Consumer Credit Act 1974.

 - Paul Maisey v BMW Financial Services (GB) Limited (Gloucester and Cheltenham County Court 2014) – Acting for the Respondent in a dispute arising out of a hire purchase agreement.
 The case involved use of expert hand writing evidence.

 - Regularly instructed by a number of national banks and lenders in PPI claims nationwide.